 The dive industry in Solomon Islands is very limited.
 You won’t run into anyone underwater beside the people on your boat.
 Luckily, the islands are home to one of my favorite liveaboards – the MV Bilikiki.
 The Bilikiki is 125′ steel boat with comfortable layout.
 The crew is friendly, experienced and do their job well.
 The food is tasty.
 Throw in five dives a day and complete freedom underwater and you have the perfect platform to explore and photograph the underwater world.

 I dove off the Bilikiki in November, which is spring in the Solomon Islands.
 The reefs were loaded with juvenile fish.
 I spent the daylight hours combing the underwater terrain for novel fish species and nights searching for fish larvae in the water column.

 Fish larvae are interesting animals, especially the way they differ from juveniles in shape and color – even when they are just a few days before transformation.
 Many fish larvae are attracted to light at night.
 I use bright lights to lure these tiny fishes in for the photo.

-The Solomon Islands are a heaven for fish photographers or anyone who appreciates a diversity of hard corals and fish.
+The Solomon Islands are a heaven for fish photographers or anyone who appreciates a diversity of hard corals and fish, especially juvenile and larval fish.
 With light current on most dives, it’s easy to search for and photograph fish with a macro lens.
 I was able to add 94 new fish species to my database from this trip.
 Some of my favorite underwater images from the Solomon Islands.